 Rehabilitation Medicine Consultants provide comprehensive and tailored assessment, diagnosis and long-term healthcare planning for patients with the expertise to effectively and assess rehabilitation needs for all levels of severity and complexity.

 Consulting with a specialist in rehabilitation medicine is essential for solicitors who are representing claimants with neurological disabilities or injuries that require extensive medical treatment or ongoing rehabilitation services.

 Though doctors are an essential part of any rehabilitation team, the UK has one of the lowest number of rehabilitation doctors in the developed world – just 0.2 per 100,000 per head of population when compared with 1.9 (Sweden), 2.0 (Germany), 2.9 (France) and 3.7 (Italy).

-During their training, Consultants in Rehabilitation Medicine gain experience in neurological rehabilitation, spinal cord injuries, musculo-skeletal disorders and trauma rehabilitation, explored in-depth below:
+During their training, Rehabilitation Medicine Consultants gain experience in neurological rehabilitation, traumatic brain injury rehabilitation, stroke rehabilitation, spinal injuries, musculoskeletal disorders and trauma rehabilitation, explored in-depth below.

 The management of spinal cord injuries has been organised separately for many years, although gradually services are becoming part of more general rehabilitation services.
 Consultants are responsible for:

 Musculo-skeletal disorders (which in this context includes chronic spinal pain) are probably the most common disabling conditions and although patients with these conditions rarely need inpatient services, they probably constitute the majority of community-based patients.
 There is also a close link to trauma, but trauma has been separated here to reflect the recent setting up of special trauma rehabilitation services which also cover burns, acute spinal cord injury, soft-tissue trauma, trunk trauma etc. Consultants are responsible for: